RagnarB83/ash-documentation/docs/module_molcrys.rst

         supercell_expansion=[3,3,3])

 The purpose of the **molcrys** function is to create a cluster fragment (either spherical or supercell) from a file containing periodic information and to define a nonbonded MM forcefield for the whole system.
-The cluster fragment (an ASH fragment) can then be subjected to a QM/MM geometry optimization.
+The cluster fragment (a regular ASH fragment) can then be subjected to a QM/MM geometry optimization.
 There are 3 inputfile options: cif_file, xtl_file or xyz_file.
-The CIF-file and XTL-file (created by VESTA) contain fractional coordinates and the unit-cell shape and this is automatically parsed by ASH.
+The CIF-file and XTL-file (created by VESTA) should contain fractional coordinates and the unit-cell shape in the respective format and this is automatically parsed by ASH.
 If you provide an XYZ-file then the file must contain real-space coordinates in Å for a whole unitcell and additionally the length and angles of the unitcell have to be provide as well, using cell_length and cell_angles keywords.

+.. warning:: The common CIF-file format standard (used in experimental crystallography) is unfortunately rather complicated and hard to parse correctly.
+There are cases that ASH will not handle correctly.
+It may often be easier to open a CIF-file in a visualization program, inspect the crystal for correctness (all atoms must be present, including H-atoms) and then export a cleaned-up CIF-file or an XYZ-file.
+The `cif2cell <https://github.com/torbjornbjorkman/cif2cell>`_ program also works well to cleanup CIF-file or convert to XYZ format.

 The following keyword arguments must be provided: